Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Supplementary Simulations

 \subsubsection{Missing not at random}

 \paragraph{Hypothesis testing} Under the MNAR settings, the type I error patterns are different under different missing data mechanism settings.
-Specifically, Table~\ref{tab:logistic_regression_summary} and Figure~\ref{fig:logistic_regression_varying_quality_type_i_error} show that when $X_1$ is not included in the observation model, CCA, WCCA (est) exhibit valid type I error control of around 0.05 on $\beta_1$.
+Specifically, according to Table~\ref{tab:logistic_regression_summary} and Figure~\ref{fig:logistic_regression_varying_quality_type_i_error}, when $X_1$ is not included in the observation model, CCA, WCCA (est) exhibit valid type I error control of around 0.05 on $\beta_1$.
 However, when $X_1$ is included in the observation model, all the selected method show inflated type I error controls.
-On the other hand, for $\beta_2$, all the selected methods show liberal type I error controls in all the missing data mechanism settings.
+We provide theoretical explanation of this phenomenon in Theorem~\ref{thrm:logistic_regression_cca}.
+On the other hand, for $\beta_2$, all the selected methods show inflated type I error controls in all the missing data mechanism settings.

 \paragraph{Point estimation} Similar to what have been observed from the MCAR and MAR settings, under the MNAR setting, the Naive method show the overall best performance in terms of achieving smallest MSE.
 However, among the performance of the remaining methods, there is no method that uniformly dominates the other methods across both coefficients and all MNAR settings.